What Is a Cloud Server? A Plain-English Guide for Your Business

 Technical Deep Dive: Configuring Your Cloud Server

-- Operating System: Choosing from various Linux distributions (like Ubuntu, CentOS) or Windows Server.
+• Operating System: You'll have your choice of popular Linux versions (like Ubuntu or CentOS) or Windows Server.

 Business Techniques for Cloud Server Implementation